Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 Lt.
-Col. Luke J. Weathers, Jr. is one of three "unsung" World War II (WWII) heroes from Memphis, Tennessee who made ground breaking contributions to American History.
-His heroic exploits as a Tuskegee Airman in WWII and his responsibilities as the first African-American air traffic controller in Memphis have gone largely "unsung."
-The calendar date of October 15 is a link that Lt.
-Col. Weathers shares with two other WWII heroes from Memphis.
+Col. Luke J. Weathers, Jr. is one of three "unsung" World War II (WWII) heroes from Memphis, Tennessee, who made groundbreaking contributions to American History.
+His heroic exploits as one of the legendary Tuskegee Airmen in WWII and his responsibilities as the first African-American air traffic controller in Memphis have mainly gone "unsung."
+The calendar date of October 15 links Lt.
+Col. Weathers with two other WWII heroes from Memphis.

 Three Linked World War II Heroes

 - All made outstanding contributions to the United States